Homepage / Excursion Guides / 6 Must See Hikes In Grand Teton National Park

 Distance: 8 miles out and back | Difficulty: Hard

-If you have Instagram chances are you’ve seen a photo of the infamous Delta lake in Grand Teton National Park.
-This lake was once a hidden, unmaintained trail in GTNP but now that the secret is out, it is one of the most popular hiking destinations in Grand Teton National Park…and for good reason.
-To get to the lake, you’ll hike switchbacks for 3.5 miles until you reach the “off-roading” (our favorite part) which features boulder fields and very steep dirt trails.
+If you have Instagram, chances are you’ve seen a photo of the infamous Delta Lake in Grand Teton National Park.
+This lake was once a hidden, unmaintained trail in GTNP, but now that the secret is out, it is one of the most popular hiking destinations in Grand Teton National Park…and for good reason.
+To get to the lake, you’ll hike switchbacks for 3.5 miles until you reach the “off-roading” (our favorite part), which features boulder fields and very steep dirt trails.
 Your reward?
-An altitude gain of 2,349ft, unmatchable view of the grand and a lake that is magnificent.
-PRO TIP: Beat the crowds (and the heat!) and start this hike for sunrise.
+An elevation gain of 2,349ft, an unmatchable view of the grand, and a magnificent lake.

 Phelps Lake Overlook